 Red Chile-Coriander Steaks

-- In a small bowl, combine 1 tbsp of the kosher salt, olive oil, lemon juice and zest, thyme, garlic, red wine vinegar and black pepper and whisk to blend.
+- In a small bowl, combine 1 tablespoon of the kosher salt, olive oil, lemon juice and zest, thyme, garlic, red wine vinegar and black pepper and whisk to blend.

 - Rub steaks with the marinade and place in a zip-top bag or non-reactive dish and refrigerate overnight.